New Student FAQ - Everything you need to know!

 Before you start as a student here, we need you to complete the online matriculation process.
 Matriculation is the formal process where you register as a student with Edinburgh Napier University.

-We’ll send you an email in December/January to your personal email account which will ask you to create your Edinburgh Napier password for all of our IT and Library Services.
+We’ll send you an email in August/September to your personal email account which will ask you to create your Edinburgh Napier password for all of our IT and Library Services.
 Once you’ve done this, you’ll be able to access the link to the online matriculation system.

 You should log in and follow the series of simple and easy steps to complete the matriculation process and, at the end of the process, you’ll get a message that will tell you what you need to do during your first few days at University to complete your matriculation.
-Some students will also need to complete a Student Visa &/or a Finance checks in order to complete the matriculation process in full.
+Some students will also need to complete a Student Visa &/or Finance checks in order to complete the matriculation process in full.

 Please note that you must complete the online process and any other checks that are required for you to become a fully matriculated student at Edinburgh Napier University.